silhavyj/KIV-FJP-compiler/README.md

 ## Supported features

-In order to make things simpler to understand, we provide a list of every enhancement available within our programming language.
+In order to make things simpler to understand, we provide a list of every feature available within our programming language.
 Overall, we support the following:

 * definition of integer variables
 * definition of integer constants